 In some cases, companies are not permitted to subcontract certain jobs.
 For example, you may not be able to hire a contractor to execute sales activities or healthcare services.

 Remember: There are certain jobs that trigger a direct employment relationship.

 The best protection is knowledge.

-Understanding the local requirements is the only way to mitigate the compliance risk associated to global employment.
-Having the internal HR resources is key for multinational organizations.
+Understanding the local requirements is the only way to mitigate the compliance risk associated with global employment.
+Having internal HR resources is key for multinational organizations.
 If the internal resources are lacking, organizations need to rely on their external partners to alleviate the risk on their behalf.

-The good news is, it is never too late to come into the compliance.
+The good news is, it is never too late to come into compliance.

 Why Immedis – We offer assistance to clients who are operating non-compliantly and puts together a clear and attainable path to compliance.